 Under the Credit Agreement, the term loans will mature on January 13, 2029.
 The term loans amortize in annual installments equal to 1.0% of the original aggregate principal amount of the term loans.
 The revolving commitments will terminate on January 13, 2025.
-As of March 31, 2022, \$1,800 million was outstanding under the term loans.
+As of September 30, 2022, \$1,800 million was outstanding under the term loans, and there were no amounts outstanding under the first lien revolving facility.